ejonokuchi/flask-demo/README.md

 ## Publish local server via ngrok

-The easy way to make your demo public.
+The easy, ephemeral way to deploy the demo.

 If you don't have ngrok, download it by following [these instructions](https://ngrok.com/download).
 The free version is more than enough to get started.